doolin/arscope/arscope.md

 end
 ~~~~

-# One of the herd...
+# One of the Angus herd...

 ![Angus bull](/images/black_angus_bull.jpg)